abusumon/nekotab-app/docs/install/render.rst

 Please also note:

-- Although Tabbycat is setup to run within the free-tier of Render, you may need to add a credit card to your account in order to create your account
+- Although NekoTab is setup to run within the free-tier of Render, you may need to add a credit card to your account in order to create your account
 - While Render might run faster for small tournaments, we are unclear how well it runs at a larger scale and how best to employ Render's scaling tools

 To deploy to Render, follow the instructions below.